T-Om-Dalve/LP3/README.md

 # LP3
-This rep has codes for SPPU BE COMP LP3 -> Design and analysis of algorithms, Machine learning codes.
+This rep has codes for SPPU BE COMP LP3 -> Design and analysis of algorithms, Machine learning.